igorskyflyer/vscode-project-version/README.md

 Well, this extension creates an auto-updated and customizable StatusBar item that displays the current version of your project. 💃

+Since `v1.3.0` it is possible to programatically bump your project's version by one iteration and since `v1.4.0` you can use any arbitrary number.

 <br>

 ## 🔫 In Action